butterrsoft/GyrSync/README.md

 # 📺 GyrSync
 CRT TV/monitor protection and diagnostic dongle for 240p/15kHz, 25kHz and/or 480p/31kHz, with EDID, h-pos, v-pos, field-offset, and selectable sync pass/combine/polarity methods.
-H-sync signals outside the desired range are blocked.
-Diagnoses and reports missing sync.
-RGB is still passed through, so you may see something harmless on screen.
+With Hsync in the desired range, the Green LED comes on, and the dongle outputs C-sync on VGA pin 13 (or separate sync, if desired).
+With H-sync signals outside the desired range, the RED led comes on and sync output is blocked.
+RGB still passes through, so you may see something harmless on screen.

 ((picture))